henrydm/Atari-2600-Web-Generator/README.md

 # Atari 2600 Web Generator

-Utility to genreate wep pages with Atari 2600 games embedded using jStella emulator with predefined configuration:
+Utility to genreate wep pages with Atari 2600 games embedded using jStella emulator with predefined configuration.

 Options:
 *   Paddle Mode (Automatic (switch by rom name), On/Off,Default Automatic)